williamjuan027/nativescript-cardflip-demo/README.md

 # Nativescript Card Flip

-This app is a demonstration of how to create a card flip effect utilizing Nativescript's 3d rotation
+This app is a demonstration of how to create a card flip effect utilizing Nativescript's 3d rotation.
+[Here](https://nativescripting.com/posts/cardflip-animation-in-nativescript) is a more in depth explanation of how this was done.

 ![demo](https://github.com/williamjuan027/nativescript-cardflip-demo/blob/master/screenshots/screenshot.gif)